gniewkos/angularjs-workshop/README.md

 # Search Story

-This is an example app desing for AngularJS & Elasticsearch workshop
+This is workshop app for AngularJS & Elasticsearch

 ## Prerequisites